abhijitpai000/product-recsys-training/README.md

 ## Training

-1. Download .csv from [Brazilian E-Commerce Public Dataset](https://www.kaggle.com/olistbr/brazilian-ecommerce) and place it in '../datasets' directory, unzip the .zip file (this should produce 9 .csv files)
+1. Download datasets zip file from [Brazilian E-Commerce Public Dataset](https://www.kaggle.com/olistbr/brazilian-ecommerce) and place it in '../datasets' directory, unzip the .zip file (this should produce 9 .csv files)
 2. Set the current working directory to 'product-recsys-training' clone directory.

-### Train models using cmd (Windows)
+### Train models - Terminal
-1. Use run.py in CMD to preprocess, train and save files.
+1. Use run.py to preprocess, train and save files.

 `python run.py`